*This post may contain affiliate links, please see my disclosure

 - Note: If you can remove the physical card from the equation, I do recommend keeping the card with the “longest history” open.
 This can help your credit score, even if you NEVER use it.
 Length of credit history is a factor in your score.
 BUT, if this is too much of a temptation, feel free to close them all and just enjoy your debt freedom.
 Your credit score is really only important when purchasing something like a HOME, and your debt payoff journey will HELP your score, as will paying all your bills on time.

-Once you are a subscriber, you have access to all my free goodies in my “Subscriber Hub”.
-Download the “Debt Snowball Worksheet” and input all of your credit card balances, starting with the smallest on top.
+Once you are a subscriber, download the “Debt Snowball Worksheet” and input all of your credit card balances, starting with the smallest on top.

 Step 5: Celebrate Every WIN!